 Most of these risks aren’t news to the IRS—of the 105 computer weaknesses GAO noted in the previous year’s report on the subject, only 29 have been addressed or corrected.
 This is now the fifth year that GAO officials have flagged the IRS for not complying with a federal cyber security law that says all agencies must enact comprehensive initiatives to audit and monitor their own technology regularly.

 Since 2009, GAO has repeatedly identified security gaps in the UNIX computer operating system the IRS has used since that year, most of which the agency has not addressed.
 Leaving those cyber security gaps in place means the “IRS increases the risk that known vulnerabilities in its systems may be exploited,” the report said.

 Part of the IRS’ more recent woes with technology could have to do with budgetary constraints said Eric Toder, co-director of the Urban Institute-Brookings Institution Tax Policy Center and a former IRS employee.
 The IRS budget has been cut by millions in recent years as Republicans have rallied to cut government spending.
-Another possibility is that the IRS is already struggling to automate their tax collection systems and installing apparatus for security is lower priority, said Mark Luscombe, a tax attorney and principle analyst at CCH, a tax publisher.

 These oversight reports are somewhat commonplace, and even in good times the agency hasn’t done all it can to be as efficient as possible, Toder said.
 “But today, there’s a question of ‘Yeah, you could do better at this, but what resources do you have to divert to do that?”
 Toder said.